Nouran-Ebrahim/Task_management_system/README.md

 - **Task Management**: Full CRUD operations for tasks.
 - **Task Dependencies**:
     - Tasks can depend on other tasks.
-    - Prevents completion of tasks until all dependencies are met.
+    - Prevents completion of tasks until all dependencies are completed.
-    - Automatic circular dependency detection.
+    - Circular dependency detection.
+    - Task can't depend on itself.
-- **Task Assignment**: Assign tasks to specific users.
+- **Task Assignment**: Assign tasks to a specific user.
 - **Status Management**: Track tasks as Pending, Completed, or Canceled.
-- **Filtering**: Efficient task retrieval.
+- **Filtering**: Filtering based on status, due date range, or assigned user.

 ## Prerequisites